 Does the company have the reserves to maintain services and staff levels in an emergency type situation?
 This is a critical part of any business but not something that can be done last minute.
 Having cash in the bank is at the top of the list but having a line of credit that you can draw from is also important.
 Remember that you must pay employees, utilities, service providers, etc. to remain in operation.

-As a service provider of background screening, drug testing and other services, it is essential to keep employees and your clients updated as uncertainty can add to the challenges of running the business.
+As a service provider of a background screening, drug testing, and other services, it is essential to keep employees and your clients updated as uncertainty can add to the challenges of running the business.
 Public relations and communication should be planned carefully to reassure your clients, industry partners, and employees.
 These are questions that should be answered in your preparedness plan.